trickypr/anyhow-no-std/README.md

 ## Comparison to failure

-The `anyhow::Error` type works something like `failure::Error`, but unlike failure ours is built around the standard library's `std::error::Error` trait rather than a separate trait `failure::Fail`.
+The `anyhow::Error` type works something like `failure::Error`, but unlike failure ours is built around the standard library's `core::error::Error` trait rather than a separate trait `failure::Fail`.
 The standard library has adopted the necessary improvements for this to be possible as part of [RFC 2504].